AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \label{fig:por-step5}
 \end{figure}

-When two chains (Chain L and Chain R) mutually reflect each-other, detecting attacks becomes easier.
+When two chains (Chain L and Chain R) mutually reflect each other, detecting attacks becomes easier.
 The security of both Chain L and R are partially dependent on each others' histories (along with their own, of course).
 If one chain is attacked, where some alternate chain-segment is published, then that chain's nodes will know that those blocks have not been reflected -- potentially indicating that the recently-published chain-segment was constructed in private or constructed after the fact.